 An HE BSS belonging to a Multiple BSSID set (see 11.11.14 (Multiple BSSID set)) may advertise OCW Range values via the UORA Parameter Set element carried in the Management frames sent by the transmitted BSSID.
 An HE AP may include the UORA Parameter Set element in a nontransmitted BSSID profile carried in the Multiple BSSID element (see 9.4.2.46 (Multiple BSSID element)) to provide different OCW Range values for STAs associated with that nontransmitted BSSID.

+NOTE—A HE AP that advertises different UORA Parameter Set elements in its BSSID profiles may be aware that contention onto RA-RUs with AID value set to 2047 may be unfair in between STAs of all its BSSs.

 Eligible RA-RUs